-2.354 Driving Sleeve -See ‘Gudgeon’.
+2.35 Driving Sleeve -See ‘Gudgeon’.

-2.35 Stirrer - Cast iron or steel member with blades used in round kettle for stirring and sweeping the feed towards the outlet.
-I
+2.36 Stirrer - Cast iron or steel member with blades used in round kettle for stirring and sweeping the feed towards the outlet.

-2.36 Feed-Hopper-The hopper through which the feed passes from the kettle to the expeller feed chamber.
+2.37 Feed-Hopper-The hopper through which the feed passes from the kettle to the expeller feed chamber.
 A vertical push worm is provided in some models.